eppye-bots/wiki_for_rtd/configuration/charsets.rst

 .. rubric::
     Specifics of different character-sets

-* Most used in edi is ascii, iso-8859-1, uft-8 (xml!).
+* Most used in edi is ascii, iso-8859-1, uft-8 (xml).
 * Most familiar is ascii.
-Note that ascii has only 128 characters!
+Note that ascii has only 128 characters.
 One character is one byte.
 * The extended asccii character-sets.
     * One character is always one byte.
     * The upper 128 (above ascii) are used as special characters (eg éëè).